Pakeeza1508/AI-Champioship/README.md

-# AeroCraft - AI-Powered Aerospace CAD Web Application
+# FutureCraft - AI-Powered Aerospace CAD Web Application

 A full-stack web application for generating, modifying, and exporting 3D CAD models of aerospace components using AI.
 - Demo video: https://youtu.be/xMromFDNgXw